Chacoon3/ramp-challenge/README.md

 Key points:
 - Encapsulate the type writer effect as a component.
 - Use the hook 'UseEffect' to implement type writer effect.

+Fun fact:
+- Passing the challange does not guarantee any interviews.